tdex-network/dev-portal/docs/specs/03-swap-protocol.md

   string id = 1;
   // indetifier of the SwapRequest message string request_id = 2;
+  // The complete swap transaction in PSETv2 format (base64 string),
-  // The partial signed transaction base64 encoded containing the Responder's
+  // signed by the Responder
-  // signed inputs in a PSET format string transaction = 3;
+  string transaction = 3;
-  // In case of a confidential transaction the blinding key of each confidential
-  // input is included.
-Each blinding key is identified by the prevout script
-  // hex encoded.
-  map<string, bytes> input_blinding_key = 4;
-  // In case of a confidential transaction the blinding key of each confidential
-  // output is included.
-Each blinding key is identified by the output script
-  // hex encoded.
-  map<string, bytes> output_blinding_key = 5;
+  // The original list of trader's unblinded inputs updated with those
+  // of the inputs added by the responder. repeated UnblindedInput unblinded_inputs = 4;
 }

 message SwapComplete {